Ranfurly, Renfrewshire: Victorian settlement

 The settlement of Ranfurly originated primarily in the 1880s to 1910s, with quality stone-built houses and some fine villas in the higher land above the village following the expansion of the area and the arrival of the railway in Bridge of Weir in 1864.

 Significant in the area was the Ranfurly Hotel which was built in 1882 in the Scots Baronial style, designed by architect Robert Raeburn for the Bonar family of Ranfurly estate and an extension designed by James Miller.
 It was closed as a hotel prior to the First World War and seen a number of uses since.

-In the 1990s, Gary Pearson began to restore Ranfurly Hotel to its original Victorian beauty.
-Speaking of the building, Pearson said "what had once been my dream castle looked more like a crumbling row of tenements.
-But it's such a spectacular building, it would have been criminal not to preserve it."
-Ranfurly Hotel, now Castle Terrace, has been renovated into private apartments and shops.
+The Eastwing of Castle Terrace was severely damaged in a fire during the 1990’s and demolished in the mid 90’s.

+The rest of Castle Terrace was refurbished, which included seven flats and seven shops.

+The luxury flats were refurbished to a high standard, including designer kitchens, Jacuzzi baths, pine-lined sauna, mod cons and private parking.